vinscrank/woocommerce-management-dashboard/README.md

 # wooCommerce-management-dashboard

+This project is a **management system** connected to **WooCommerce APIs** with a scalable architecture designed for future integrations.

 The **Laravel API layer** acts as an abstraction over WooCommerce and stores data in a unified database.
 This approach allows seamless integration with other e-commerce platforms in the future (e.g., **Shopify**) without changing the frontend.